The Art of Staying Series - Part 2: Regulation vs. Escapism

 As lacking.

-Not because calm was wrong, but because my nervous system learned intimacy through alertness, not regulation.
+Not because calm was wrong, but because my nervous system learned intimacy through alertness, not through healthy regulation.
 Calm didn’t feel reassuring because it wasn’t resonant with the baseline I developed when I was young.
 It felt dull.
 Empty.
 Disconnected.
 Like something essential had gone missing.

 This is also where the roots of trauma bonding live— not in a love of pain, but in a nervous system that learned to associate connection with activation, rupture, and relief.
 When closeness repeatedly arrives after distress, the body begins to read intensity as intimacy, and calm as disconnection or boredom — even when nothing is actually wrong.